transifex/transifex-sync-zendesk/tests_integration/README.md

 Yadda - Webdriver Integration Testing
 ====================

 Boilerplate project to run WebdriverIO tests with Cucumber syntax forked from [cucumber-boilerplate](https://github.com/webdriverio/cucumber-boilerplate).
-It is based on a framework called [yadda](https://github.com/acuminous/yadda) and brings **true** [BDD](http://en.wikipedia.org/wiki/Behavior-driven_development) to JavaScript and WebdriverIO.
-Instead of writing complicated test code that only devs can understand, Cucumber maps an ordinary language to code and allows to start with the test process in the early stages of your product development.
+It is based on a framework called [yadda](https://github.com/acuminous/yadda).

 # How to run the test